 If you want to bring home some Italian fashions without maxing out your credit cards, Via Cola di Rienzo, which runs between the Tiber River and Vatican City, is lined with mid-range to higher-end stores.
 Some familiar brands include Nike, Pandora, and Zara.
 They may not be "made in Italy" fashions but at least you can say you bought your items in Italy.

 Travel tip: Rome's fashion boutiques hold huge sales twice a year in January and July.
 Shoppers can expect to find items discounted up to 70 percent, making those two months excellent times to find bargains in Rome.

 Rome's suburbs have several outlets worth visiting.
 South of the EUR district are the outlets at Castel Romano, part of the McArthurGlen chain of outlet centers.
 Castel Romano has 110 outlet boutiques, including Dolce e Gabbana, Roberto Cavalli, La Perla, Ermenegildo Zegna, Salvatore Ferragamo, Calvin Klein, Valentino, and more.

-Also south of Rome, on the freeway towards Naples, is the Valmontone Fashion Outlet, part of the Fashion District chain of outlets.
+South of Rome, on the freeway towards Naples, is the Valmontone Fashion Outlet, part of the Fashion District chain of outlets.
 Valmontone boasts approximately 200 designer outlets including Bottega Veneta, Adidas, Byblos, Frette, Valleverde, and dozens of other boutiques by Italian and international designers.
-If you're in Rome without a car, Valmontone offers a shuttle bus to its outlets on Tuesdays, Saturdays, and Sundays.
-Pick up the shuttle near the Termini train station at Via Marsala, 29.
-Tickets are available in the Terracafé.
+If you're in Rome without a car, Valmontone offers a shuttle bus to its outlets Thursday to Sunday, with pick-up near Termini station.

 For where to shop and what to buy in other Italian cities and towns, see Shopping in Italy.